reyntjesr/Hdf5DotnetTools/README.md

 Set of tools that help in reading and writing hdf5 files for .net environments

 ## Introduction
-At the neurology department of the Leiden University Medical Centre in the Netherlands we needed to convert large medical data files to a format that could easily be used in programs like Matlab, R and Python.
+At the neurology department of the Leiden University Medical Centre in the Netherlands we need to convert large medical data files to a format that could easily be used in programs like Matlab, R and Python.

 ## Usage